-Clinical Preceptor (CP)
+Clinical Liaison (CL)

 This is a role for those working extensively with the ASR students.
-There will be a limited number of clinical preceptor(s) designated at each clinical site.
-The number designated will depend on the number of students rotating in those settings.
-The Clinical Preceptor will be the one(s) who handle the on-site issues immediately as the first level of leadership for the students at the clinical site.
+The Clinical Liaison will be the one(s) who handle the on-site issues immediately as the first level of leadership for the students at the clinical site.